RealPolitiX/hdfio/README.md

 All the useful python I/O utility functions for HDF5 files

 ## Rationale
 Writing this software package aggregator is motivated by the multitude of read/write functions currently existing in the python open source community.
 The package combines existing mature hdf(5) I/O source code and a few similar isolated functions into a single simple and user-friendly platform to save the labor of writing newer functions of similar capabilities.
+It's also the basis for building more sophisticate I/O operations.

 ## Resources
-The major resources gathered here include the following packages,
+The major resources gathered here include the following packages that covers generic I/O and interconversions between HDF and other key-value-paired file formats, such as **dictionary**, **json**, **mat**.

 - [h5py](https://github.com/h5py/h5py)
 - [silx](https://github.com/silx-kit/silx)
 - [deepdish](https://github.com/uchicago-cs/deepdish)